MarcoFurlan99/8_clip_correction_and_more/readme.md

 ## Wasserstein

 I used only the 0th latent space.
-Didn't get the 1st and 2nd for loss of hope on my part to find a meaningful pattern after seeing the Oth and the 3rd and 4th were shown to be too sparse to give reliable results with the Wasserstein in the [previous report](https://github.com/MarcoFurlan99/7_Wasserstein_computation_and_more).
+Didn't get the 1st and 2nd for loss of hope on my part to find a meaningful pattern after seeing the 0th and the 3rd and 4th were shown to be too sparse to give reliable results with the Wasserstein in the [previous report](https://github.com/MarcoFurlan99/7_Wasserstein_computation_and_more).

 Nonetheless, there seems to be some sort of hyperbola-shaped pattern which I don't know how to interpret but is kinda cool to see.